Samiraj507/Samiraj507/README.md

 - 👋 Hi, I’m @Samiraj507
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Computer informations stystem
+- 🌱 I’m currently learning Computer programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me samiraj507@gmail.com